oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If a logical location is both a member and a type (for example, a nested class in C++ or C#), the value of `kind`, if present, **SHALL** be `"type"`.

 > NOTE: The purpose of this property is to help result management systems group results that occur in the same logical location.
-If one result specifies the logical location “namespace A”, and another result specifies the logical location “class A”, the difference in the `kind` property between the two results tells the result management system to sort them into different groups.
+If one result specifies the logical location "namespace A", and another result specifies the logical location "class A", the difference in the `kind` property between the two results tells the result management system to sort them into different groups.

 ### 3.33.8 parentIndex property <a id='logicallocation-object--parentindex-property'></a>